-People v Nunez (2000): In this case, police entered a home and discovered, along with several occupants, a large stash of cocaine.
+People v Nunez (2000): In this case, police a large stash of cocaine in a home occupied by several individuals.
 Although Mr. Nunez didn’t have the cocaine on his person, he was charged and convicted of possession of cocaine.
 The police arrived at their conclusion by observing the apartment and its contents.
 Mr. Nunez had a key for the apartment and stayed at the apartment most of the time.
 His name was also found on bills within the apartment.
-The connection between Mr. Nunez and the drugs was straightforward in this case.

 People v Meshell (2005): In this case, police observed a man emerging from a garage in which they later discovered methamphetamine.
 Upon entering the area, police noticed a strong chemical odor coming from the garage.
 Mr. Meshell was the only person in the area of the garage and when police ran his record, they discovered past issues with methamphetamine.
 Because Mr. Meshell had past issues with meth, it was obvious that he knew the smell.
 He was also the only one in the area at the time police observed him exiting the garage.

 People v McKinney (2003): In this case, police entered a home and discovered a large amount of cocaine.
 Police found crack in drawers containing women’s clothing, and linked the drugs to Ms. McKinney because she was frequently staying at the apartment.
-Drugs were also found within the pockets of women’s clothing in the bedroom she was sharing with the owner.
 By using the drug’s location as evidence, the police were able to successfully charge and convict Ms. McKinney of possession of cocaine.